Owl-A/owl-a.github.io/_posts/2024-03-03-bi0sctf-tallocator.md

       v6 = *(_QWORD *)(sbrk_ed + 0x18);
 ```

-tree first checks if the chunk id free if it is, that's a double free and we scoot.
+tree first checks if the chunk is free if it is, that's a double free and we scoot.
 Otherwise we clear the in-use bit and then using the convoluted check we check if we are _not_ the last allocation before wilderness, in which case we are put in one of the free list depending on whether our size is < 0x100 (`sbrk_ed + 0x10`) or > 0x100 (`sbrk_ed + 0x18`).

 ```
   //Java_bi0sctf_android_challenge_MainActivity_tree